 - Pre-Menu Detector: A detector that tracks vehicles prior to arriving at the menu detectors. - Greet Detector: A detection metric that tracks the time between when a vehicle is detected at the menu detector and when the order taker greets the customer via the headset. - Merge Point Detector: A detector located in each lane of a Y Lane configuration just before the lanes end and merge into a single lane.
-This helps track the sequence of vehicles merging from either lane into the single lane to help maintain order integrity and prevent confusion. - Pull-Forward Detector: A detection spot after the lane where a vehicle might be requested to pull into while they await their order.
-A Pull-Forward window functions exactly the same as a Pull-Forward spot but is a window on the building rather than a spot separate from the lane.
+This helps track the sequence of vehicles merging from either lane into the single lane to help maintain order integrity and prevent confusion. - Pull-Forward Detector: A detection space off the lane where a vehicle might be requested to pull into while they await their order.
+A Pull-Forward window functions exactly the same as a Pull-Forward space but is a window on the building rather than a space separate from the lane.
 The Pull-Forward window detection point is physically located after the last window in the lane.
+While Vision AI supports pull-forward spaces, it does not yet support pull-forward windows.